Why is it important

 Communicates with employees and related parties.

-We promote awareness and a corporate culture of cyber security and data privacy.
-All employees are required to undergo training and pass a relevant test every year.
+We foster awareness and a corporate culture of cyber security and data privacy.
+All employees are required to complete training and pass a relevant test annually.
 They are to familiarise themselves with the applicable policies and strictly adhere to cyber security and data privacy rules, regulations and best practices.
-We have a zero-tolerance policy for violators and will take the appropriate disciplinary and legal action based on the nature and severity of the offence.
+We enforce a zero-tolerance policy for violators and will take appropriate disciplinary or legal action based on the nature and severity of the offence.

 We reviewed our operational framework, policies and guidelines to ensure compliance with applicable laws and regulations, such as the Personal Data Protection Act B.E.
-2019 and the Cybersecurity Act B.E.
-2019, to ensure the company has complied with the law and related regulations as well as preparing for new regulations.
+2562 (2019) and the Cyber Security Act B.E.
+2562 (2019), to ensure the company has complied with the law and related regulations as well as preparing for new regulations.

 Training and Corporate Culture